IGNF/NeatMap/README.md

 - *square_packing.py* : this file contains the method to produce the output layout ;
 - *tidy_city.py* : the code of the QGIS plugin

-The following script shows how use the code through the  most important functions.
+The following script shows how to use the code through the  most important functions.
 The full code is available in the file *app.py*.

 ```python3